in Food & Diet last updated April 2021

 Agar-Agar in Cat Food

-In canned cat foods, agar-agar produces a desirable gel consistency.
+In canned cat foods, agar-agar produces a desirable gel consistency and it’s much less common to find in dry cat food brands.
 There are no proven health benefits nor harmful effects.
 Owners might avoid this ingredient for underweight cats or those with easily obstructed bowels, given the anecdotal impact in people, but there is no evidence cats experience accelerated satiety.
 Bowel obstruction also has not been reported in cats following ingestion of agar-agar in cat food.

 The food additive carrageenan, derived from a red seaweed known as Irish moss, is a different product and a source of controversy regarding safety.
 Agar-agar and carrageenan are sometimes confused by consumers.